 We mentioned briefly that name changes will be a way to diminish the number of users in a system undergoing a restoration.
 This is because it changes the URL.
 Renaming should be done at a time when no users are active on the system.
 There are lots of factors to consider when going about changing the name of an environment.
 Here are a few:

 - The URLs saved as bookmarks or favourites on staff members’ computers will now be out of date.

 - You may struggle amending the URLs of partner-developed apps.

 - Any links to specific pages in the environment found in Teams, e-mails, Word, Excel will no longer work.

-- For a greater understanding of how automated backups work within Business Central, click here.
+- Enhance your understanding of how automated backups work within Business Central

-- For a more exhaustive list of ‘name changing’ factors to consider, click here.
+- Microsoft’s documentation on ‘name changing’ factors to consider.
 That link provides great deal of insight into how this new functionality will work too.

-- Another link that delves into how this new update will work is available here.
+- Here’s another link that delves into how this new update will work to better your understanding

-- Finally, if you have any queries, feel free to send them our way!
+- Finally, if you have any queries, feel free to contact us!